Trump’s multimillion-dollar defense attorney joins Florida firm with longstanding GOP ties - NewsBreak

 White House: Get new booster by Halloween for safer holidays

-WASHINGTON (AP) — The White House on Tuesday said eligible Americans should get the updated COVID-19 boosters by Halloween to have maximum protection against the coronavirus by Thanksgiving and the holidays, as it warned of a “challenging” virus season ahead.
-Dr. Ashish Jha, the White House COVID-19...
+The White House says eligible Americans should get the updated COVID-19 boosters by Halloween to have maximum protection against the coronavirus by Thanksgiving and the holidays, as it warns of a "challenging" virus season ahead

 Comments / 0